rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 To begin, clone or [download the course repository](https://github.com/rgdonohue/web-mapping-short-course) to your computer.

 Clone or unzip the contents of the files in a known location (i.e., a directory in your Documents).
 Briefly, examine the contents of the directory named *module-01/*.
-You notice a directory named *leaflet-map-template/*, which contains an empty directory named *data/* and a HTML document named *index.html*.
+You notice a directory named *leaflet-map-template/* that contains an HTML document named *index.html*.

 ## Setting up a development environment